Obverse. Photo © NumisCorner.com

 Obverse

-Depicts the Crown of Saint Stephen, date and name of the country Kingdom of Hungary below.
+Depicts the Crown of Saint Stephen, date and the country name (Kingdom of Hungary) below.

 The Holy Crown of Hungary (also known as the Crown of Saint Stephen) was the coronation crown used by the Kingdom of Hungary for most of its existence; kings have been crowned with it since the twelfth century.
 No king of Hungary was regarded as having been truly legitimate without being crowned with it.
 In the history of Hungary, more than fifty kings were crowned with it, up to the last, Charles IV, in 1916.
 The cross is attached to the crown in a rough manner, rising from the midriff of Christ in the central enamel plaque at the top of the crown.
 The cross was knocked crooked in the 17th century when the crown was damaged, possibly by the top of the iron chest housing the insignia being hastily closed without the crown having been placed in it properly.
 The cross has since been left in this slanted position, and is now always depicted as such.